Mostafa-Emad77/Autonomous-Car-Navigation-using-ArUco-Markers-and-Voice-Assistant/README.md

 ## Overview

 This project combines Simultaneous Localization and Mapping (SLAM) with speech recognition to control a robot's movements.
 SLAM is used to map the environment and localize the robot within it, while speech recognition allows users to give commands to the robot verbally.
+The wake up word "leo" is used to activate the speech recognition system, indicating that the robot is ready to receive commands.

 The system integrates the following components: